-Patent Owner does not challenge Petitioner's showing that the prior art discloses each element of claims 1-5.
+Patent Owner does not challenge Petitioner's showing that the prior art discloses each element of claims 1 and 2.
 See generally Resp.

 Based on the full trial record, we determine that van de Putte and Kempeni collectively disclose each limitation of the challenged claims.
-First, we agree with Petitioner that van de Putte discloses all of the elements of claims 1, 2, and 5, except for biweekly dosing, and of the elements of claims 3 and 4, except for administering the antibody for a period of at least 24 weeks.
+First, we agree with Petitioner that van de Putte discloses all of the elements of claims 1 and 2, except for biweekly dosing.

 As explained above, van de Putte discloses a study in which RA patients received weekly doses of 20, 40, or 80 mg of D2E7, or placebo, via subcutaneous self-administration over the course of three months.
 Ex.
 1004, 1.
 The D2E7, therefore, was administered in a pharmaceutically acceptable composition.
-Further, D2E7 is a known recombinant human anti-TNFa antibody having the six CDRs and heavy chain constant region recited in claims 1 and 5, and the amino acid sequences for the variable light and variable heavy chain regions recited in claim 2.
+Further, D2E7 is a known recombinant human anti-TNFα antibody having the six CDRs and heavy chain constant region recited in claims 1 and 2, and the amino acid sequences for the variable light and variable heavy chain regions recited in claim 2.
 Ex.
-1001, 3:28-38 (explaining that D2E7 is "described in U.S. Pat.
-No. 6,090,382, incorporated in its entirety herein by reference"); see Ex.
+1001, 3:28-38 (explaining that D2E7 is "described in U.S. Patent No. 6,090,382, incorporated in its entirety herein by reference"); see Ex.
 1008, 2:59-67.

-Petitioner also shows, by a preponderance of the evidence, that Kempeni accounts for the differences between van de Putte and the recited biweekly dosing frequency required by all of the challenged claims, as well as the dosing period of at least 24 weeks that is recited in claims 3 and 4.
+Petitioner also shows, by a preponderance of the evidence, that Kempeni accounts for the differences between van de Putte and the recited biweekly dosing frequency required by all of the challenged claims.
 Specifically, Kempeni describes a study in which patients received D2E7 via intravenous injection every two weeks for at least 6 months (i.e., 24 weeks).
 Ex.
 1003, 2.